 Personal vs Team Boards

-Changes to Free Trello Teams
+Free Trello Teams

 All Trello boards fall into one of three categories: Personal boards, Free team boards, or paid Business Class or Enterprise team boards.
 A board's current association is displayed at the top of the board to the right of the board's name and can be changed by clicking the badge and selecting a different association.